 2013 – Social video, a game changer

 The social video took social media platforms by storm.
-Today, it became an integral element in all social media outlets like Facebook, Twitter, Instagram, and Snapchat.
+Today, it has become an integral element in all social media outlets like Facebook, Twitter, Instagram, and Snapchat.

-This immense rise was attributed to desktop publishing and the increase of bandwidth, consumer access, and computer internet speed.
-Other factors such as the falling cost of technology and equipment have facilitated the emerge of social video marketing (SVM).
+This immense rise is attributed to desktop publishing and the increase in bandwidth, consumer access, and computer internet speed.
+Other factors such as the falling cost of technology and equipment have also facilitated the emergence of social video marketing (SVM).

-There are diverse apps that permit people to easily create and edit their videos, such as Google+, Vine, Instagram, Facebook, and Hulu, there is also Soundcloud for audio-only.
+There are diverse apps through which we can easily create and edit animated explainer video, such as Google+, Vine, Instagram, Facebook, and Hulu, there is also Soundcloud for audio-only.

-It’s hard to predict how the future is shaping with the industry’s constant evolvement.
-So let’s just take a moment to appreciate how advanced video-making has become.
+It’s hard to predict how the future is shaping for videos within the industry’s constant evolvement.
+So let ’s just take a moment to appreciate how advanced video-making has become.
 Also, consider the fact that animated explainer video has become one of the key elements of online advertising and business conversions.